-Brazil registers 51,050 new COVID-19 cases, 1,308 more deaths
+Brazil registers 51,050 new Covid-19 cases, 1,308 more deaths

-Brazil, which has the world's second-largest COVID-19 death toll after the United States, has seen a daily average of more than 1,000 deaths in the past month.
+Brazil, which has the world's second-largest Covid-19 death toll after the US, has seen a daily average of more than 1,000 deaths in the past month, the Xinhua news agency reported.

-Sao Paulo state, a nationwide epicentre of the pandemic, has seen 1,960,564 cases and 57,499 deaths since the country's first case was detected in the state on Feb.
-26, 2020.
-The state government on Friday modified part of its contingency plan against COVID-19, expanding restrictions in interior cities, such as Barretos and Presidente Prudente, due to resurging cases.
+Sao Paulo state, a nationwide epicenter of the pandemic, has seen 1,960,564 cases and 57,499 deaths since the country's first case was detected in the state on February 26, 2020.
+The state government on Friday modified part of its contingency plan against Covid-19, expanding restrictions in interior cities, such as Barretos and Presidente Prudente, due to resurging cases.

-The city of Araraquara is in a total lockdown due to increased hospitalizations and the detection of 12 community-transmitted cases of an Amazon variant, which is much more contagious, according to specialists.
+The city of Araraquara is in a total lockdown due to increasing hospitalizations and the detection of 12 community-transmitted cases of an Amazon variant, which is much more contagious, according to specialists.

 Meanwhile, in the state capital Sao Paulo and its metropolitan area, authorities lifted a ban on liquor sales between 8 and 10 p.m. at bars and restaurants, which had been in place since the beginning of February.